In this review

 Many kids’ multivitamins still contain unnecessary sugar and artificial additives, like glucose syrup or even FD&C dyes.
 Some also contain animal byproducts, like gelatin.

-🥇 Hiya and Mary Ruth’s: The only brands with zero sugar, plus no artificial additives or dyes.
+🥇 Hiya and Mary Ruth’s: These are the only clean brands we reviewed with zero sugar, plus no artificial additives or dyes.

 🥈 First Day: Contains 2g of sugar and no artificial additives.